I notice people tend to think one or both of these methods is how people find out their ideal career path or “right livelihood”:

 I have continued learning and refining as I go, and I’ve reached out for help along the way too.

-Ironically, all that time exploring about the topic of careers actually led me to being a career and business coach.
+Ironically, in my case, all that time exploring about the topic of careers actually led me to being a career and business coach.
 Turns out I was reading those career and business books for fun.
 A sign!

 There are lots of options for where to find some support.

-- If you have some ideas but have trouble finding the words:
+- If you have some clear-enough ideas but have trouble finding the words:

 Consider hiring an experienced résumé writer who can find the positive story in the so-called mess.
 The process itself can sometimes help you find clarity.